 "A reduced scope IRRS was conducted for the United Kingdom Nuclear Installations inspectorate in March of this year.
 A full scope service will be conducted in France in November.
 The Agency has also received requests for IRRS missions from Australia, Canada, and Spain, and other Member States have expressed interest in having such missions in the near future.
 I would request all countries to take advantage of this service.
 I remain convinced that transparency and introspection are essential ingredients of an effective nuclear safety culture."

-Statement to the Sixty-Second Regular Session of the United Nations General Assembly by IAEA Director General Dr. Mohamed ElBaradei
+(Statement to the Sixty-Second Regular Session of the United Nations General Assembly by IAEA Director General Mohamed ElBaradei.
+29 October 2007.)

-29 October 2007

 As the nuclear industry becomes increasingly international, IAEA Safety Standards are used as a reference point by an ever greater number of countries, and serve as a benchmark for IAEA safety review services.
 Last year we began offering, for the first time, an Integrated Regulatory Review Service (IRRS), which combined previous services ranging from nuclear safety and radiation safety to emergency preparedness and nuclear security.
 IRRS missions have been conducted in France, Australia and Japan over the past year.
 This is contributing towards a more active exchange of knowledge among senior regulators, and promoting harmonized nuclear regulatory approaches worldwide.
-The number of recommendations, suggestions and good practices is in no way a measure of the status of the regulatory body.
-Comparisons of such numbers between IRRS reports from different countries should not be attempted.